-1. adopts the draft Terms of Reference (as Arts, Culture and Events Committee; and officer report) for the 2. appoints Councillors, and to the Arts, Culture and Events Committee until election. the next Local Government of ordinary
+1. adopts the draft Terms of Reference (as Arts, Culture and Events Committee; and officer report) for the 2. appoints Councillors,, Arts, Culture and Events Committee until and to the election. the flext Local Government o rumary

 Voting requirements: Absolute Majority